 Why TrueMatch™ Exists

 TrueMatch™ was built to solve this problem.
-It's a transparent scoring system that rewards property management companies for the behaviors that matter most to investors:
+It's a transparent scoring system that rewards property management companies for the behaviors that matter most to real estate investors.
+The foundational model is built on three pillars:

 Why Fairness Can't Be a Black Box